godfreybuddy/GodfreyProjects/README.md

-# Post-graduate group project portfolio
+# Post-graduate group project portfolio of larger, capstone projects that took a full semester term.
-# Large, full-semester projects.